-Most importantly, we would like to recognize MEG's employees, a skilled and dedicated team of professionals who are focused not only on delivering results and value to all of our stakeholders but doing it safely and in a financially and environmentally sustainable, innovative, and responsible manner.
+I would like to recognize MEG's employees, a skilled and dedicated team of professionals who are focused not only on delivering results and value to all of our Shareholders and interested parties but doing it safely and in a financially and environmentally sustainable, innovative, and responsible manner.

-On behalf of our Board of Directors and Management team, we would like to thank you, our shareholders, and all other stakeholders for your continued support.
-We are confident that MEG is well-positioned for the future.
+On behalf of our Board of Directors and management team, I would like to thank you, our Shareholders, and all other interested parties for your continued support.
+I am confident that MEG is well-positioned for the future.